henrcla/henrcla/README.md

 ## About Me
 Interests in algorithms, quantitative problem-solving, and building things that work fast and correctly.
-Currently developing my ML, data science and probability skills alongside a strong C++, algorithms, python foundation.
+Currently developing ML, data science and probability skills on top of a strong C++, algorithmic and Python foundation.

 ## Skills
 **Proficient:** C++, Git, GitHub